 We have successfully eased out of the spike in COVID-19 cases from more than 100,000 cases last month to less than 40,000 cases the following month as opposed to the other countries like the USA or the European nation states where we see the resurgence of infections.
 COVID-19 has shown India and other nations the importance of a strong social infrastructure in the development and long-term sustainability of the countries.

 Hence, the COVID-19 pandemic reveals the need for serious attention for policymakers with regard to public health service provision, mental health support for the vulnerable, and economic management.
-Those preparing a policy framework and making guidelines to combat the long-term social impacts of COVID -19 are required to be cognisant to these non-viral realities of a viral pandemic.
+Those preparing a policy framework and making guidelines to combat the long-term social impacts of COVID -19 in India are required to be cognisant to these non-viral realities of a viral pandemic.